PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 - Arming is prevented if the vehicle is not in a "healthy" state.
 - Arming is prevented if the vehicle has a [safety switch](#safety-switch) that has not been engaged.
 - Arming is prevented if a VTOL vehicle is in fixed-wing mode ([by default](../advanced_config/parameter_reference.md#CBRK_VTOLARMING)).
+- Arming may be prevented due to a number of other optional [arming pre-condition settings](../config/safety.md#arming-pre-conditions), such as low battery.

 When prearmed you can still use actuators, while disarming unpowers everything.
 Prearmed and disarmed should both be safe, and a particular vehicle may support either or both.